mglantz/advanced-networking-workshop/labs/lab-2/README.md

 ### 2.7.1 Using the config module to load static config files into devices
 The first thing we'll do is to load device specific static config files into the devices.
 This is easily done, as the config files, are the actual switch configuration we get from "sh run".
 That means we can quickly go to an automated approach of managing devices, from a manual one.
 This requires the creators of the automation to have to learn less about Ansible as well.

-:boom: Apply the below desired state (the one we used before) to the leaf1 and leaf2 switches, using the arista.eos.eos_config module and static configuration files.
+:boom: Task 1: Apply the below desired state (the one we used before) to the leaf1 and leaf2 switches, using the arista.eos.eos_config module and static configuration files.
 * Name the playbook config_static.yml
 * Use two separate plays in your playbook, where each play targets a separate switch (leaf1 or leaf2).
 :exclamation: If you do not create separate plays or otherwise manage targeting, you will misconfigure your switches.